vanhoefm/fragattacks/research/README.md

 ## 7.1.
 Sanity and implementation checks

 - `ping I,E,E`: This test should only fail if the tested device doesn't support fragmentation.
-In case you encounter this, it is recommended to run also run this test against a device that _does_ support fragmentation to assure the test tool is properly injecting fragmented frames.
+In case you encounter this, it is recommended to also run this test against a device that _does_ support fragmentation to assure the test tool is properly injecting fragmented frames.

 - `ping I,E,E --delay 5`: This test is used to check the maximum accepted delay between two fragments.